 How to Streamline Your E-Commerce Providers

 Working with an all-in-one provider eliminates the complex billing we outlined above.
 You’d receive one bill with PayJunction, making it easier to understand your true processing costs.
 Have any questions?
-It takes one call to our California-based offices to get the help you need.
+It only takes one call to our California-based offices to get the help you need.

 With a provider rooted in ethics, you can rest assured that unethical billing issues that plague the payments space won’t impact your business.
 At PayJunction, we value our ethics above all else and prioritize long-term relationships over short-term profit.
 With one bill, one provider, one support number and a seamless integration within your shopping cart (or the ability to host simple checkout buttons on your site), there’s no reason to complicate matters with multiple providers that lack transparency.